 - Location: 111 S Grand Ave, Los Angeles, CA 90012

 It’s often hard and expensive to find parking in Los Angeles, and this area is no different.
-Most structures will be around $4 for 15 minutes and $20 max, so be prepared to pay if you drive in.
+Most structures will be around $4 for 15 minutes and $20 max, so be prepared to pay if you drive.
 Alternatively, you can take the train and then just hop on public transportation to get over there as well.

 The Concert Hall

-Walt Disney Concert hall is a fantastic piece of architecture, and it’s a ton of fun to just wander around it and look up at all the angles.
+Walt Disney Concert hall is a fantastic piece of architecture, and it’s a ton of fun to just wander around and look up at all the angles.

 The fun thing about this spot is that the angles continue to change with each bend, so you are always getting new and unique photos as you wind around.

 In the back area, there is a small garden with trees and various plants.